neilm813/python_demos_12-2019/week3/doggos_proj/server/README.md

 - [x] redirect to new doggo's page after creation
 - [x] click a link to tell the doggo he is a good boy which will filter him out of the bad boy table and into the good boy table
 - [x] click a link to tell the doggo he is a bad boy which will filter him out of the good boy table and into the bad boy table
+- [x] delete: only the user that added the doggo can delete the doggo
-- [x] delete & edit: only the user that added the doggo can edit and delete the doggo
+- [x] edit: only the user that added the doggo can edit the doggo
+- [x] validate edit info
 - [x] prefill the edit doggo form with the current data
-- [ ] validate edit info
 - [x] display the tricks a doggo can do on the doggos details page: comma separated with no trailing comma
-  - start out as a CharField at first, then switch to a relationship so that same tricks are stored only once in a db and associated to every `Doggo` that can do the trick
+  - start out as a `CharField` at first, then switch to a relationship so that same tricks are stored only once in a db and associated to every `Doggo` that can do the trick
+- [ ] convert tricks from `CharField` to a relationship

 ### Extras
 - [ ] doggo can be put up for adoption and another user can adopt the doggo